namin/lua/reading-order-recommended-by-mike-pall.md

  6. lvm.c

-    Scroll down to luaV_execute, the main interpreter loop.
+    Scroll down to `luaV_execute`, the main interpreter loop.
 See how all of the instructions are implemented.
 Skip the details for now.
 Reread later.